Former teacher claims DISD fired her for past work in pornography

 "I was nominated for teacher of the year 11 out of 15 of my teaching years," she said.

-She's spent the last four years teaching 6th grade Science at the Young Women's STEAM Academy at Balch Springs Middle School.
+She's spent the last four years teaching sixth-grade science at the Young Women's STEAM Academy at Balch Springs Middle School.
 She says Dallas ISD recognized her as a distinguished teacher the past two years.

 "This year I reached the top status…exemplary," she said.